The Belvedere Story

 - Clear boundaries with the rural areas

 Planning began for developing Belvedere in the mid-2000s.
 The first homes were delivered in 2008.
-Since then, Phase 1 of the residential component of the neighborhood has been completed, with Phase 2A more than halfway built out, and Phase 2B infrastructure almost complete .
-The Reserve at Belvedere apartments has been built and the town center (business core) is under construction.
-The first professional office opened in the Spring of 2014.
+Since then, Phase 1 of the residential component of the neighborhood has been completed, with Phase 2A more than halfway built out and Phase 2B infrastructure almost complete.

-Belvedere offers an unbeatable location, just north of the Charlottesville City limits in the urban ring of Albemarle County.
-While the Neighborhood links to miles of walking trails and has easy access to the Rivanna River, Belvedere is just minutes away from public and private schools, great shopping and dining, downtown Charlottesville, and major employers including the University of Virginia and UVa Medical Center, Martha Jefferson Hospital, State Farm Insurance, the National Ground Intelligence Center, GE, Northrop Grumman, PRA International, SNL Financial, and others.
+Belvedere offers an unbeatable location just north of the Charlottesville City limits in the urban ring of Albemarle County.
+While the Neighborhood links to miles of walking trails and has easy access to the Rivanna River, Belvedere is just minutes away from public and private schools, great shopping and dining, downtown Charlottesville.
+There are also major employers, including the University of Virginia and UVA Medical Center, Martha Jefferson Hospital, State Farm Insurance, the National Ground Intelligence Center, GE, Northrop Grumman, PRA International, SNL Financial, and others.

 - The Center at Belvedere - Community center tailored to healthy aging

 - SOCA at Belvedere - (Soccer Organization Charlottesville Albemarle) - SOCA Field House